-There are a number of spot size definitions, catering for different problems and situations.
-10 In this section, we shall put forward a definition of spot size which is a slight variant of that given in, again mainly motivated by the stray light problem.
+There are a number of spot size definitions, catering to different problems and situations.
+10 In this section, we shall put forward a definition of spot size which is a slight variant of that given by Porras et al., again mainly motivated by the stray light problem.
 Further, we define the power ratio within the surface of an optical element as a measure of the MSD spot size.

-Consider a general beam that propagates along the z-axis, the local electric field can be written as where x and y are the Cartesian coordinates in the beam cross-section, ω is the angular frequency, t is the time and u = u(x, y, z) is the complex amplitude.
+Consider a general beam that propagates along the z-axis, the local electric field can be written as where x and y are the Cartesian coordinates in the beam cross-section, $\omega$ is the angular frequency, t is the time and u = u(x, y, z) is the complex amplitude.